Samsung/tizen-docs/docs/application/vscode-ext/Tizen/dotnet.md

-# Visual Studio Code Extension for Tizen .NET
+# .NET application development

 Visual Studio Code Extension for Tizen (VS Code Extension for Tizen) is a Visual Studio Code extension that enables you to develop Tizen .NET applications easily using Visual Studio Code.
 This topic covers 2 different ways to perform the installation: installing from the Marketplace or installing from a VSIX file.

-Before installing VS Code Extension for Tizen, check [Prerequisites of Visual Studio Code Extension for Tizen](index.md).
+Before installing VS Code Extension for Tizen, check [Prerequisites of Visual Studio Code Extension for Tizen](../index.md).

 ## Install from Marketplace